 A Miller Trust is required when both of these are true:

 1. You are applying for Long-Term Care Medicaid.
-This means Nursing Facility (NF), Community Care Services Program (CCSP), Service Options Using Resources in a Community Environment (SOURCE), Independent Care Waiver Program (ICWP), New Options Waiver (NOW), Comprehensive Supports Waiver Program (COMP), or PACE.
+This means Nursing Facility (NF), the Elderly and Disabled Waiver Program (EDWP) through either of its two service-delivery models, Community Care Services Program (CCSP) or Service Options Using Resources in a Community Environment (SOURCE), the Independent Care Waiver Program (ICWP) for adults who apply between ages 21 and 64, the New Options Waiver (NOW), the Comprehensive Supports Waiver Program (COMP), or the Program of All-Inclusive Care for the Elderly (PACE).
+CCSP and SOURCE are delivery models inside EDWP rather than separate waivers, so Georgia runs four 1915(c) waivers in total: EDWP, ICWP, NOW, and COMP.

 A Miller Trust is NOT required when:

-• You are applying for ABD Medicaid for medical coverage only (no NF or waiver services), in which case the ABD income limit of $994 single / $1,491 couple (SSI FBR) applies and there is no Miller Trust mechanism.
+• You are applying for Aged, Blind and Disabled (ABD) Medicaid for medical coverage only (no nursing facility or waiver services), in which case the SSI-linked ABD income limit of $994 per month for an individual or $1,491 per month for a couple applies and there is no Miller Trust mechanism.

 • You are applying for MAGI-based Medicaid (children, pregnant women, parents, Pathways to Coverage), where income limits are based on Modified Adjusted Gross Income and Miller Trusts do not apply.

-• Your gross monthly income is at or below the SIL ($2,982), in which case you simply qualify directly without a trust.
+• Your gross monthly income is below the special income limit of $2,982 per month, in which case you qualify directly without a trust.
+Note the boundary: below the cap, no trust; at the cap or above it, a trust.

-• You are applying for a Medicare Savings Program (QMB, SLMB, QI-1, QDWI), which has separate income thresholds and no Miller Trust mechanism.
+• You are applying for a Medicare Savings Program (QMB, SLMB, QI, or QDWI), which has separate income thresholds and no Miller Trust mechanism.

 How the Special Income Limit Works